imsurinder90/imsurinder90.github.com/_posts/2017-07-29-Configure_pgAdmin4_on_apache_centos7.markdown

 ### Steps to configure pgAdmin4 using apache with mod_wsgi

 ```
+# Install python27-devel package which is the dependency for pycrypto module
+$ sudo yum install python-devel.x86_64

 # To get additional packages, we will enable EPEL repository, You can do that easily by typing:
 $ sudo yum install epel-release